How to Cleanse and Charge Your Altar: A Beginner’s Guide

 - Do the same to your tools and altar supplies (smudge or blow incense smoke to cleanse).

-Next, you’re going to charge your altar and tools, like so:
+Next, you’re going to charge your altar and tools.

 How to Charge Your Altar

-Again, charging your altar will depend on your preferences and needs, but here’s how I do mine!
+Again, charging your altar will depend on your preferences and needs, but here’s one way I charge mine.

 What You’ll Need: